 For more detailed specifics you could Google “CGI pipeline” or “3D digital art workflow” to get you started down the rabbit hole.

-I’m hesitant to go into too much depth about the software and digital assets I use.
+I’m hesitant to go into detail about the software and digital assets I use.
 There are dozens of very viable options, each with slight advantages or disadvantages for various applications, and no “one size fits all” solution.

-I usually do my compositing and initial postwork work in Blender (which allows me to work with 32-bit precision for as long as possible and export as .exr) and then shift to Adobe Photoshop for the finishing touches.
+I usually do my compositing and initial postwork (when necessary) within the 3D software’s pipeline and then shift to Adobe Photoshop (and assortment of add-ons) for the finishing touches.

-My hardware is in a constant state of flux but boils down to a workstation with a very good CPU, lots of RAM, and the best graphics card(s) I can afford (Blender now supports GPU rendering).
+My hardware is in a constant state of flux but boils down to a workstation with a very good CPU, lots of RAM, and the best graphics card(s) I can afford.